vmolab/solx/docs/src/02-command-line-interface.md

 For most cases, it is fine to keep the default value of `3`.
 You should only use the level `z` if you are ready to deliberately sacrifice performance and optimize for size.

 > Large contracts may hit the EVM bytecode size limit.
-In this case, it is recommended using the [`--optimization-size-fallback`](#--optimization-size-fallback) option rather than setting the level to `z`.
+In this case, it is recommended to use the [`--optimization-size-fallback`](#--optimization-size-fallback) option rather than setting the level to `z`.

 Usage: